Head banging - young children

 Head banging by a young child just as he or she is about to fall asleep is common.
 Rocking in bed is even more common.

 - Up to 30% of 12 month old children bang their head before they go to sleep.

 - It usually starts by about 8 to 9 months, and is rare after 2 years.

-There is no need to try to stop the behaviours, and trying to stop them is often not successful.
+There is no need to try to stop the behaviour, and trying to stop it is often not successful.